Clean Writing: Avoid the Mob and the Mudslingers

-However, not every parody or satire site is clearly marked as such and, more to the point, not every website that purports to deliver the news is credible.
-Remember the old rule of thumb, "if it seems too good to be true, it probably is too good to be true."
-Change the word "good" to "outrageous".
+Know who your sources are.
+For instance writer, Andy Borowitz, writes satire for the New Yorker magazine and site like The Freewood Post and the Onion are total satire.
+However, not every parody or satire site is clearly marked as such.
+More to the point, not every website that purports to deliver the news is credible.
+To paraphrase an old rule of thumb, "if it seems too outrageous to be true, it probably is ."

 - Before you publish, check your facts.
 When in doubt ask a credible fact checker.
 Snopes, Factcheck.org, Politcus, and others .